What is 'Rapid HIV Testing'?

 Level 3, 28 University Ave, Canberra City ACT 2601

-The Interchange General Practice operates from large, well equipped premises in City West.
-It has been providing sensitive, expert and comprehensive HIV, hepatitis and sexual health screening and management for around 30 years.
+The Interchange General Practice provides sensitive, expert and comprehensive HIV, hepatitis and sexual health screening and management for people in Canberra.
 Rapid HIV tests are offered by this practice in order to increase the range of screening options.
-Contact us on 6247 5742 for an appointment.
+Contact the team on 6247 5742 for an appointment.